-Original post at http://wrestledwithangels.wordpress.com/2013/05/06/a-word-to-graduates-be-available/
+Original post at http://wrestledwithangels.wordpress.com/2013/12/01/advent-the-season-to-de-clutter/

 We have entered the season of Advent.
 Advent is a season of four weeks before the celebration of Christmas.
 The season proclaims the coming of Christ – whose birth we prepare to celebrate once again, who comes continually in Word and Spirit, and whose return in final victory we anticipate.
 Advent is a season of preparation.
 I appreciate Advent because I need that time to prepare for the celebration of Christmas.
 For me, without the Advent season, Christmas would just pass by without much notice.
 It is the season of making sure I have things in order.
 Advent is about getting back to the basics.
 It is a period to reflect on the true meaning of Christmas.